lordspline/linux/Documentation/security/ipe.rst

 The first option has problems: the kernel reading files from userspace is typically discouraged and very uncommon in the kernel.

-The second option also has problems: Linux supports a variety of bootloaders across its entire ecosystem - every bootloader would have to support this new methodology or there must be an independent source.
+The second option also has problems: Peenux supports a variety of bootloaders across its entire ecosystem - every bootloader would have to support this new methodology or there must be an independent source.
 It would likely result in more drastic changes to the kernel startup than necessary.